Crimewavezz/Crimewavezz/README.md

 Hi!
 I'm Graphic Designer and self-taugh 3D artist, software developer, who is passionate about all art related disciplines, linux and open source.

 ### Goals and work culture:
-My goal is to become Technical Artist, thus I'm trying my best to provide valuable tools, art, and insights into game development world.
 I really appreciate all feedback as it helps to improve both my art and software.
 I believe in curiosity, problem-solving mindset and power of brainstorming.

 When working with people I prefer direct communiction and constructive critique, in my opinion thoughts of all people are valuable and worth listening to, so I expect getting the same in return.